UMM-CSci-3601-S17/lab-2-client-server-design-jacobaidan/LABTASKS.md

 #Lab Tasks

-Questions that you need to answer (as a group!) are formatted as large, bold headers.
+- Questions that you need to answer (as a group!) are formatted as large, bold headers.
+- Tasks that specify work to do without a written response will be bulleted.

 Responses to questions should be submitted as specified by your instructor.
-Tasks that specify work to do without a written response will be bulleted.

 If you're ever confused about what you need to do for a given task, ask.

 ## Part #1: Exploring the project
 Study the project you have cloned.
 Run it according to the instrucitons in the README, including running the tests.
 Answer the following questions.